(CNN)Here's a look at Islamic State in Iraq and Syria (ISIS).

-April 8, 2015 - According to Iraqi Kurdistan officials, ISIS releases more than 200 Yazidi women, children, as well as the ill or elderly.
+April 8, 2015 - According to Iraqi Kurdistan officials, ISIS releases more than 200 Yazidi women and children, as well as the ill or elderly.

 April 19, 2015 - The terror network's media arm releases a video of ISIS operatives beheading two groups of prisoners, including 30 Ethiopian citizens, at different locations in Libya.

 May 16, 2015 - A U.S. Special Operations raid in Syria results in the killing of a key ISIS figure and the capture of his wife.
 U.S. officials say the raid yields significant intelligence on ISIS's structure and communications.

 May 21, 2015 - ISIS takes control of Palmyra, a 2,000-year old city in the Syrian desert.
 According to the Syrian Observatory for Human Rights, it was the last Syria-Iraq border crossing under control of Syrian troops.

 June 1, 2015 - During a speech, Gen. Hawk Carlisle describes how the U.S. military uses social media as a tool to track militants.
 Carlisle says that an ISIS member posted a "selfie" on social media, revealing a command post.
 Within 22 hours, the U.S. military was able to identify the target and perform airstrikes, destroying the compound.

 June 14, 2015 - A British teen, Talha Asmal, is reportedly one of four ISIS suicide bombers who attack the headquarters of a Shia militia group in Iraq, killing at least 11.
 Before the bombing, ISIS posted photos of Asmal, 17, posing next to their black flag on social media.
 According to the BBC, Asmal left England in March to join the Islamic fundamentalists.